Skip to main content

 Creating Service Elements

-Create Standard Service Element
+Create Generic Service Element

 Create Service Function